-Maybe you’ve been giving some thought to decluttering some of those overloaded areas of your home, but you’re afraid your decluttering project will leave with feelings of guilt.
+Maybe you’ve been giving some thought to decluttering some of those overloaded areas of your home, but you’re afraid your decluttering project will leave you with feelings of guilt.

-The garage, the attic, bookcases, basements, and unused rooms are all great storage spots, but you rarely use anything in there.
+The garage, the attic, bookcases, basements, and unused rooms are all excellent storage spots, but you rarely use anything in there.
 And wouldn’t it be nice to actually put your car in the garage?

 I grew up in a household that was stuffed to the brim.